Funny driving lesson stories

 My most extreme moment without doubt came in 2005 when I actually drove through a tornado with a pupil!
 Search on Google for “Birmingham tornado” and you can see some news stories about how it ripped the roof off Iceland in Kings Heath.
 I was surprised it never pulled the roof sign off.

 A pupil of mine kept accelerating whenever he was coming up to a speed camera and I was always having to brake and tell him to slow down.
 When I got sick of it I pulled him over and asked him why he kept trying to speed past a speed camera.
 You won’t believe what he said…

 “My mate said that if you speed through those cameras the police send you photos of you going fast to prove you can drive well along with bonus points.
 You can use those points to get money off your insurance”.

 A pupil of mine passed his driving test first time and I drove him back home.
 When we got there his granddad was waiting to meet him and said he had a surprise.
 He handed my pupils some keys – keys to a brand new car he had bought him.
 This wasn’t just any car either, it was a Mercedes-Benz worth £25,000.
 That was good enough but then he handed him another set of keys.
 Those were for a house he had fully paid for so his grandson never had to worry about a mortgage.
 That was one lucky pupil!

-“That’s odd” I thought, if they have one of those then that must be a bathroom they have out the back there.
+“That’s odd” I thought.
+I they have one of those towels then that they probably have a toilet out the back.
 I asked an examiner if they had a toilet out the back and he said yes but pupils aren’t allowed to use it.
-The answer he gave was so stupid I had to laugh but he took it very seriously!
+The answer he gave was so stupid I had to laugh but he took it very seriously.